garysun1830/API74942/README.md

 # Server envrionment
 - ## This web application runs on Windows IIS Server V10 or above.
 - ## The IIS Server is hosted on Windows 10 or above.
-# Release from Dev to the Test and Production environment
+# Release Code from Dev to the Test and Production environment
 1. Using Visual Studio:
   - In the development evironment.
   - Create each publish profile for Test and Production.